Skip to main content

 To get the best experience we would strongly advise using a more recent and compatible browser such as Google Chrome, Mozilla Firefox, Microsoft Edge or iOS Safari.

 One of the most time-consuming and challenging parts of buying your first home is saving enough money for a deposit.
-Due to this, some parents and family members are now choosing to provide younger generations with some, or all, of the deposit money that they need to buy their first house.
+Due to this, some parents and family members are now choosing to give younger generations some, or all, of the deposit money that they need to buy their first house.

 What is a gifted deposit?